Table of Contents Show

 You should make sure to explain the terms of the rental lease agreement.
 Including the amount of the monthly rent, when it is due, how payment made, how much notice you have to give a tenant before raising the rent, fees for a returned check, and what happens if your tenant does not pay rent on time (e.g., late fees and eviction).
 As a landlord, you need to comply with federal, state, and city laws.
 For instance, you have to provide your tenant at least one month’s notice before terminating the tenancy.

 A landlord cannot raise the rent in a discriminatory manner (e.g., only for individual races or religions).
-It is also important to note that you cannot increase the rent to retaliate against your tenant for taking legal action, such as complaining to the authorities about the lack of heat.
+It is also important to note that you cannot increase the rent to retaliate against your tenant for legal action, such as complaining to the authorities about the lack of heat.

 Security deposit refunds are a significant area of contention.
 A tenant hands over the security deposit before moving in to provide you; protection should they leave your property in disarray or skip paying rent.
-The security deposit covers damage beyond normal wear and tear.
+In addition, the security deposit covers damage beyond normal wear and tear.

 Landlords have to disclose the name and address of the bank where the deposit is held.
 In buildings with at least six units, the landlord must pay interest (either annually through subtraction of rent payment or at the end of the tenancy).
 However, you also have the right to charge a yearly 1% administrative fee.

 There is no legal statute limiting the amount of the security deposit.
 Traditionally, a tenant pays the first and last month before moving in.
-Under the law, it must get returned after a “reasonable” period after the tenant has returned the keys and left.
+Then, it must get returned under the law after a “reasonable” period after the tenant has returned the keys and left.
 Open to interpretation, but it has typically meant 21 to 45 days.

 Make it LivableMake it Livable